cyberthread/flexboxChallenge_317/README.md

 # Flexbox Challenge: New Yorker Remake
 This challenge centers on creating layouts using flexbox.
 Remember that, when possible, you put layout rules on the parent item (the only thing that might go on a child item is something like width in this exercise).
 For the purposes of this exercise we will focus on implementing one breakpoint (i.e. default mobile design with one media query).
 No HTML needs to be modified.

+*This exercise can be completed with a partner*

 In this exercise you will:
 - Practice breaking layouts down into smaller component pieces that each need their own layouts.
 - Nest flexbox layouts into other flexbox layouts.